ycrao573/ParkingLot/README.md

    They are included in the code.
 4. The spots are numbered as 1 to 30 on each floor with the incremental distance:
    i.e., 1 is the nearest, 30 is the farthest
-   The vehicle prefer go 2-30 rather than 3-1
+   The vehicle prefers going 2-30 rather than 3-1

 ## Language Version
 Python 3.8.3 (with := operator)